aptos-labs/developer-docs/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 ---
-title: "Run a Public Fullnode on GCP"
+title: "Run a PFN on GCP"
 slug: "run-a-fullnode-on-gcp"
 ---

-# Run a Public Fullnode on GCP
+# Run a PFN on GCP

-This tutorial explains how to configure and deploy a public fullnode to connect to the Aptos devnet using Google Cloud (GCP).
-Running a public fullnode in the cloud usually provides better stability and availability compared to running it on your laptop. **If you are looking to deploy a production grade public fullnode, we recommend you to deploy it on the cloud.**
+This tutorial explains how to configure and deploy a public fullnode (PFN) to connect to the Aptos devnet using Google Cloud (GCP).
+Running a public fullnode in the cloud usually provides better stability and availability compared to running it on your laptop.

+**If you are looking to deploy a production grade public fullnode, we recommend you to deploy it on the cloud.**

 :::tip Alternative methods for running a public fullnode Read [Public Fullnode](./index.md) if you want other options for deployment.
 Using cloud comes with a cost, and it varies depending on how you configure it.